ashwanthkumar/crealytics-devops-task/README.md

 # crealytics-devops-task

 ## Solution Approach
 The approach I'm taking for solving the problem is to have a startup-script which would create the required user and password with sudo privileges.
-The `startup-script.sh` is the file that's uploaded to `gs://crealytics-devops-task/startup-script.sh`.
-I then configure the instance with metadata (`startup-script-url`) pointing to that location on the cloud storage.
+I then configure the instance with metadata (`startup-script-url`) pointing it to the [project on Github](https://raw.githubusercontent.com/ashwanthkumar/crealytics-devops-task/master/startup-script.sh).
 Rest is taken care by Google Compute.

-We store the username and password in plain text in the metadata as well while creating the instance.
-The startup script then deletes this sensitive information after configuring the required user.
+We store the username and password in plain text in the metadata while creating the instance.
+The startup script then deletes this sensitive information after configuring the required user with sudo permissions.

 ## Usage
 We use [`glide`](https://glide.sh/) for dependency management.
+Please make sure you've glide installed on your machine before attempting to build the project.
 To build and run the binary you should run the following commands

 ```
 make setup